-Content marketers need to ensure that copy is perfectly accurate – typos and grammatical errors are simply unacceptable and damaging to the image that a brand needs to convey.
+Content marketers need to ensure that their copywriting is 100% accurate – typos and grammatical errors are simply unacceptable and damaging to the image that a brand needs to convey.
 While there is no substitute for a second pair of eyes and systematic proofreading, writing tools are a great way to review copy and spot most errors.

 Now, everyone has likely already heard of Grammarly, and for good reason.
 It’s a comprehensive solution to check grammar and spelling and it detects plagiarism, too.
 It’s a completely customisable experience, so you can choose exactly how and what you edit, to ensure you get the results you’re looking for.
 You can also upload documents to the platform for editing, alongside setting language preferences and much more.
 Preferences can also be set to provide a very granular goal-related experience, from the intent of your content, to your audience’s expertise and the emotion you want to evoke in them.

 Grammarly is particularly useful for junior members of the team, and non-native English speakers seeking to improve their overall writing skills and improve grammar – this will hopefully save time in the long run, as the time allocated for quality control should gradually decrease.